 1. National housing shortage

 The U.S. has a chronic shortage of homes.
 Coastal states are particularly affected, with California and Washington facing huge challenges.
 The cause?
-The demand for housing continues to grow faster than the development of new housing.
+Demand for housing continues to grow faster than the development of new housing.
 New reports estimate the nation-wide shortfall at 4 million housing units.
 Some sources claim the actual figure is closer to double that amount.

 Housing Underproduction (2000 to 2015)